All Episodes

 Well, for this purpose, when we talk about generic brands, we're talking about store brands.

-So, and we're talking about eggs, milk, bread, these are staple items.
+So, and we're talking about eggs, milk, bread.

-And as generic brands get better, you're gonna see more on those grocery carts.
+And as generic brands get better, you're going to see more on those grocery carts.

-The first generic food secret is that some of these foods are exactly the same as the brand name food.
+The first generic food secret is that some of these foods are exactly the same as a brand name food.

 They just have a generic label on them.